hellocodeco/exist-api-docs/docs/reference/object_types.md

 ## Attribute value types

 These are the allowed types of values an attribute can store.
+Each attribute has a single, fixed value type.

 Value type description         | Value type
 -------------------------------|-----------